codykieu/gr-harmonia/README.md

-# gr-harmonia: A GNU Radio module for synchronizing software-defined radios (SDRs) in a distributed network
+# gr-harmonia: A GNU Radio module for digital synchronization of software-defined radios (SDRs) in a wireless distributed network

 The following features have been implemented: